29 Novembris 2022

-This publication investigates the practical implementation of the European Works Council (EWC) Directive at company level.
-It explores the challenges faced by existing EWCs and provides examples of identified solutions and remaining issues ...
+This working paper investigates the practical implementation of the European Works Council (EWC) Directive at company level.
+It explores the challenges faced by existing EWCs and provides examples of solutions identified and remaining issue...

 14 Oktobris 2021